-T-Library Error Code Symbolic Name Description Recommendations 56 TERR_INV_CONNID Invalid Connection ID At the time when T-Server received the request, the Connection ID was invalid.
-Ensure that the specified Connection ID is associated with a live call.
-57 TERR_TIMEOUT Timeout expired The request processing was cancelled because of a timeout.
+T-Library Error Code Symbolic Name Description Recommendations 55 TERR_PROTO_VERS Incorrect protocol version T-Server cannot recognize the client version.
+Make sure that the client uses the T-Library protocol; check the T-Server and client version compatibility.
+56 TERR_INV_CONNID Invalid Connection ID At the time when T-Server received the request, the Connection 1D was invalid.
+Ensure that the specified Connection 1D is associated with a live call.
+57 TERR_TIMEOUT Timeout expired The request processing was canceled because of a timeout.
 Resubmit the request or check that the request is valid in association with the subject of the request.
 58 TERR_OUT_OF_SERVICE Out of service The referenced resource (for example, DN) is out of service.
-59 TERR_NOT_CONFIGURED DN is not configured in the Configuration Database A client attempts to register for a DN that must be configured in the Configuration Database.
+59 TERR_NOT_CONFIGURED DN is not configured in the Configuration Database A client attempted to register for a DN that must be configured in the Configuration Database.
 Verify that the specified DN is valid, and if it is, add the DN to the switch configuration in the Configuration Database.